-Marian's Adult Programs (MAP) offers online and accelerated courses and degree programs for working adults who want to pursue additional education while balancing busy professional and personal lives.
-MAP students set their own pace.
-The program is focused on what adults want: an accelerated, convenient, hasslefree way to take classes or earn their degree.
+Marian University Online offers online and accelerated courses and degree programs for working adults who want to pursue additional education while balancing busy professional and personal lives.
+MU-Online students set their own pace.
+The program is focused on what adults want: an accelerated, convenient, hassle-free way to take classes or earn their degree.

-MAP offers:
+MU-Online offers:

-- An Associate of Science degree in Paralegal Studies - An Associate of Science degree in Health Sciences - A Bachelor of Business Administration - An RN to BSN program for registered nurses who want to complete a Bachelor of Science degree in Nursing - A Bachelor of Arts degree in Health and Human Services - Online prerequisites for pre-nursing students
+- Associate of Science degrees in Paralegal Studies and in Health Sciences - An Associate in Arts degree in Liberal Arts - A Bachelor of Business Administration degree - Bachelor of Arts degrees in Health and Human Services, Leadership, and Liberal Arts - A Bachelor of Science degree in Logistics and Supply Chain Management - An RN to BSN program for registered nurses who want to complete a Bachelor of Science degree in Nursing - Online prerequisites for pre-nursing students

-All MAP classes are offered online in five-week terms or an eight-week sessions instead of traditional semesters.
+All MU-Online classes are offered online in five-week terms or an eight-week sessions instead of traditional semesters.
 All eight-week summer classes have been adjusted to seven-week sessions based on the academic calendar.